mbejger/polgraw-allsky/sources/docs/search_for_candidates.md

 For the examplary input data time streams `xdatc_001_0101.bin` provided in [test-data-network.tar.gz](https://polgraw.camk.edu.pl/polgraw-allsky/data/test-data-network.tar.gz), the call is as follows:

 ```
-LD_LIBRARY_PATH=lib/yeppp-1.0.0/binaries/linux/x86_64 ./gwsearch-cpu -data ./test-data-network -ident 001 -band 0101 -usedet H1V1
+LD_LIBRARY_PATH=lib/yeppp-1.0.0/binaries/linux/x86_64 ./gwsearch-cpu -data ./test-data-network -dt 2 -ident 001 -band 0101 -usedet H1V1 --nocheckpoint
 ```

 where the `LD_LIBRARY_PATH` points to the location of the `YEPPP!` library.

-The program will proceed assuming that the data directory `./test-data-network/001` for the time frame `001` contain subdirectories for the network of detectors (here `H1` and `V1`) with input time series `xdatc_001_0101.bin` and the ephemerids files `DetSSB.bin` in each subdirectory.
+The program will proceed assuming that the data directory `./test-data-network/001` for the time frame `001` contain subdirectories for the network of detectors (here `H1` and `V1`) with input time series `xdatc_001_0101.bin` and the ephemerids files `DetSSB.bin` in each subdirectory, with the sampling time `dt` equal 2 seconds.
 The grid of parameters files is expected to be in `./test-data-network/001/grid.bin`.
 Switch `-usedet H1` (`-usedet V1`) select the appropriate data and performs single detector search.
+The `--nocheckpoint` disables the checkpointing (writing the last visited position on the grid to the `state` file).

 ####
 #### 3.3.
 Network of detectors in spotlight search (depreciated)